NeptuneMagicSauce/CatPi/README.md

   - why is the QList<SubScreen> so bizarrely indented?
 - clang-tidy: include cleaner: warn on unused includes: already working
 - decouple logic loop from sampling loop
+- tick LoadCell and Logic right away, dont wait a first interval so that all data is displayed right away: weight and delay NO, too complex, instead : init the gui before looping with correct values before weight data is available, or when it's not: display "--"